 Proteins are made up of amino acids and play an important role in bodily functions.
 They are required for important processes such as cell building and synthesis of hormones and neurotransmitters (brain chemicals).
-They are also available as supplements.
+Supplement raw materials are also available as supplements.
 The body needs 20 different amino acids to function properly, nine of which are considered essential.
 Essential amino acids cannot be synthesized in the body and must be obtained externally through diet or supplements.
 Non-essential amino acids are synthesized by the body.
 When protein is consumed, it is broken down into amino acids in the gut and used in various bodily processes such as providing energy to the body, building muscle, tissue repair, enhancing the immune system, hormone synthesis, neurotransmitter and enzyme function, and other biological processes.
 The best sources of essential amino acids are animal proteins such as meat, eggs and poultry.
+Inquiry bulk amino acid powder.

 The nine essential amino acids perform several important and diverse jobs in your body: